Animal Welfare Council - Laws Simplified

 (4) providing satisfactory proof of ownership; and

-(5) complying with all conditions for return of the animal
+(5) complying with the requirements of this section and any other conditions for return of the animal as ordered by the Department.

-Visit the reclaiming a pet page or contact Animal Control at (410) 222-8900 for more information.
+Visit the reclaiming a pet page or contact Animal Services at (410) 222-8900 for more information.

 If you cannot locate your certificate, contact your rabies vaccination provider immediately.

-The incident must be reported immediately to the Police Department.
-You will be contacted by the Health Department or Animal Control with conditions to follow.
+The incident must be reported immediately to the County Police Department or, in the City of Annapolis, to the City Police.
+You will be contacted by the Health Department or Animal Services with conditions to follow.

 Yes.
-Each dog and cat over 6 months of age must be licensed and have a current rabies vaccination certificate.
-Licenses can be renewed on a 1 or 3 year basis, depending on the rabies vaccine schedule your animal is on.
+Residents are required to have a dog license.
+Each dog over 6 months of age must be licensed and have a current rabies vaccination certificate.
+The license can be renewed on a 1 or 3 year basis, depending on the rabies vaccine schedule your animal is on.
 Rabies information must be updated for each license renewal.

 Yes.
 Please refer to fee schedule in the Anne Arundel County Code.

-There is an annual special license fee for animals that have been determined to be Dangerous or Potentially Dangerous Animals.
+There is an initial special license fee for animals that have been determined to be Dangerous or Potentially Dangerous Animals.

 For more information visit the animal laws page.